 Actually it’s just an archive.
-It can be easily extracted using dpkg -x *.deb ~/.local
+It can be easily extracted using dpkg -x *.deb ~/.local for example.

 Software developer interested into security and sustainability.